n8n Webhook Tutorial:

 In n8n, you create a webhook by dropping in a Webhook node as your trigger. n8n gives you a URL.
 You paste that URL into whatever tool you want to react to.
 Done.

 Let's build something real: a workflow that catches a form submission and sends you a Telegram message with the contact's name and email.
-This is the workflow I run on every lead capture form — it's three nodes, takes 8 minutes, and saves you hours of inbox checking.
+This is the workflow I run on every lead capture form.
+Three nodes, takes 8 minutes, saves you hours of inbox checking.

 You'll see two URLs: